Pressure mounts on U.S. Rep. Conyers after sexual harassment allegations

 In its editorial on Tuesday, the Detroit Free Press said the allegations marked “the kind of behavior that can never be tolerated in a public official, much less an elected representative of the people.”

-Conyers’ office did not respond to a request for comment on his colleagues’ criticism, the Detroit Free Press editorial and the most recent report from BuzzFeed News.
+Conyers’ office did not respond to a request for comment on his colleagues’ comments and the editorial.

-The allegations come as Congress is reviewing its policies on how to handle sexual harassment complaints after a string of allegations against prominent figures in the U.S. news media, Hollywood and politics.
+Congress is reviewing its policies on how to handle sexual harassment complaints after a string of allegations against prominent figures in the U.S. news media, Hollywood and politics.

-Reporting by Amanda Becker; Additional reporting by Eric Beech; Editing by Tim Ahmann and Jonathan Oatis
+Reporting by Amanda Becker; Additional reporting by Eric Beech and Makini Brice; Editing by Jonathan Oatis and Peter Cooney